Equivalence of Context and Parameter Updates in Modern Transformer Blocks: Experimental Validation

 \subsection{Setup}

-We use instruction-tuned Gemma 3 1B and 4B models.
-The task is to generate a poem based on a specific instructional prompt.
-The prompt, which serves as the context $C$ for the initial update, is: ``Write a single-sentence weather forecast for Mars, from the perspective of a slightly annoyed robot:".
+We use instruction-tuned Gemma 3 1B (Instruction Tuned) and 4B models.
+The task is to generate a fictional forecast based on a specific instructional prompt.
+The prompt, which serves as the context $C$ for the initial update, is: ``Write a single-sentence weather forecast for Mars, from the perspective of a slightly annoyed robot:''.
+Other prompts are shown in \cref{app:experiments}.

-The experiment compares two scenarios: \begin{enumerate} \item \textbf{Baseline (with Context):} Generate the poem using the original model, conditioned on the full prompt $C$. \item \textbf{Updated Model (No Context):} The poem is generated autoregressively.
-For each new token, we compute a new set of updated weights $\boldsymbol{\Theta}'$ using \cref{alg:multilayer}. \emph{This update absorbs the initial prompt $C$ as well as all tokens generated in previous steps.} The next token is then sampled from the model with these recomputed weights, without providing any explicit context. \end{enumerate}
+The experiment compares two scenarios: \begin{enumerate}[noitemsep] \item \textbf{Baseline (with Context):} Generate the forecast using the original model, conditioned on the full prompt $C$. \item \textbf{Updated Model (No Context):} The forecast is generated autoregressively.
+For each new token, we compute a new set of updated weights $\boldsymbol{\Theta}'$ using \cref{alg:multilayer}. \emph{This update absorbs the initial prompt $C$ as well as all tokens generated in previous steps.} The next token is then sampled from the model with these recomputed weights, without providing \emph{any} explicit context. \end{enumerate}

 To isolate the effect of the updates at each step, we compare the logit distributions for the next token given an identical generation history.
 If the models' top token choices diverge, we record the difference but force the updated model to proceed with the baseline's chosen token for all subsequent steps, allowing us to continue comparing the distributions on the same sequence.
+If we would ever divide by zero due to the conditions not being satisfied, we instead divide by 1 to avoid any intermediate NaN elements.